Nuno111/Automated-calories-tracker/README.md

 ## Why

-Manually handling data is boring, specially when you know it can somewhat be automated, so that's what i've done.
+Manually handling data is boring, specially when you know it can somewhat be automated, so that's what I've done.

-Many Person personal trainers these days use spreadsheets for each of their clients, the client is supposed to manually upload each day calories and macronutrientes so the personal trainer can analyze the data.
+Many personal trainers these days use spreadsheets for each of their clients, the client is supposed to manually upload each day calories and macronutrients so the personal trainer can analyze the data.

 ## How